• Skip to primary navigation

 Fresh eggs to make hard boiled eggs.

-• Eggs - Eggs are an excellent source of protein.
-We eat pasture-raised farm fresh eggs because of their delicious flavor, vitamins, and omega-3 fats.
+• Eggs - Eggs are deliciously rich and an excellent source of protein.

 • Ice - We place the eggs in the ice bath to prevent the eggs from over cooking and make them easier to peel.